arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ## Lambda, CloudWatch & EventBridge

 Once the CloudFormation stack is deployed and the CSV destination bucket receives data every hour, three AWS services can help us provide monitoring and troubleshooting capabilities: **Lambda**, **CloudWatch** and **EventBridge**.
-These tools can help us provide visibility to the execution status, performance metrics and event triggers of the AWS S3 CSV Exporter.
+These tools can help us give visibility to the execution status, performance metrics and event triggers of the AWS S3 CSV Exporter.

 ### Lambda